NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Signature Weapon.md

 Granted by [[Feats/Signature Weapon|Signature Weapon]]

-Pick a weapon.
-You gain access to its critical specialization effect.
+You gain access to its critical specialization effect of the selected weapon.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*